-I walked into the lobby and connected with my fellow candidates.
-There was an electric, excited energy.
-Gone were my doubts.
-Vanquished my fears.
+As I walked into the lobby and connected with my fellow candidates, I could feel a surge of electric, excited energy.
+I didn’t feel silly anymore.
 I stood shoulder to shoulder with fellow women, together willing to be brave and do something far outside of our comfort zone.
 I felt strong.
 I had purpose.
 Win or lose, at that moment, it didn’t matter.
 I knew I was doing something meaningful.
-Regardless of the internal or external critics, this was something that needed to be done.
+Regardless of the internal or external critics that would plague me, this was something that needed to be done.

 I am no typical candidate.
 This is not about me or my campaign.
 This is something much bigger.